doofuslarge/lscp/README.md

 ### Implementation

 lscp is implemented in Perl.
-Perl is well-suited for this sort of task: regular expressions, text parsing, data manipulation, and reading files.
+Perl is well-suited for this sort of task: regular expressions, text parsing, data manipulation, reading files, etc.
 Plus, the source code is easy to read (if you know Perl) and extend, perfect for research and practioners who need to extend the functionality of lscp.